AceCentre/SpeakBook/README.md

 ## Technical Background

-This is simply a Vue.js themed template with some scripts to generate a PDF of the document is created.
+This is simply a Vue.js themed template with some scripts to generate a PDF of the html document that is created.
 Its designed for chrome as chrome does the PDF generation.
-We use a language strings which you can run a PO->Markdown script to convert PO strings to the document.
+We use [PO language strings](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) in this project.
+On each markdown file we have a ``text:`` field where there is a list of strings available to the page.
+This means you can separate the design logic from the language information.
+We have some scripts to aid this process.
+A Markdown->PO script to create a PO file from a file - and then a PO->Markdown script that applies new language strings to a markdown file.

 ### Layout